sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/rabbitmq.markdown

 }
 ```

-Again, an OSGi config file can be created for the specific properties that are needed in your specific instance.
+Again, an OSGi config file can be created for the specific properties that are
+needed in your specific instance.

-With the `MessagePublisher` and `MessageBroker` set up, you should now be able to publish messages to the RabbitMQ service.
+With the `MessagePublisher` and `MessageBroker` set up, you should now be able
+to publish messages to the RabbitMQ service.

-## Consumer
+### Consumer

-If the server needs to consume messages from Koroneiki, a `Consumer` will need to be created to create the queue and subscribe to specific routing keys.
+If the server needs to consume messages from Koroneiki, a `Consumer` will need
+to be created to create the queue and subscribe to specific routing keys.

 There are a few `properties` that need to be set in the `Consumer`:
 - `exchange`
 	- This will already exist on Koroneiki.
 - `queue`
-	- When adding this property, the queue will automatically be created on RabbitMQ for your server to start consuming from.
+	- The queue you are consuming from.
+This will automatically be created if it
+	does not exist on RabbitMQ.
 - `routing.key`
 	- The routing keys that should be sent to the queue.
 	- Multiple routing keys can be listed.

-The consumer also references the connection to the queue.
+The `Consumer` should reference the `CustomConnection` created earlier.
+Internally, it also references the `MessageRouter` class as well so it won't
+start consuming messages until all `MessageSubscribers` are ready.

-The `Consumer` should look something like this:
+The custom `Consumer` should look something like this:

 ```
 @Component(
 	immediate = true,
 	property = {
 		"exchange=custom_exchange", "queue=is_custom_queue",
-		"routing.key=routing.key.name"
+		"routing.key=routing.key.name", "routing.key=routing.key.name2"
 	},
 	service = CustomConsumer.class
 )